eclab/grains/info/Grains.md

         }

-### About Audio Out
+### Audio Out

 Audio Out is a digital pin which the Mozzi and Ginkosynthese GRAINS libraries set to have its PWM turned on.
 The result is then pushed through a filter to approximate a DAC.

-In Mozzi, this filtered PWM is designed for audio rates, not CV.
-However it can be used for CV, but is affected by the impedance of the item its connected to.
-This particularly causes problems if the CV output is meant to be volt per octave for pitches.
-For example, let's say that you are using Mozzi to output CV values from 0...5V corresponding to notes.
-Depending on the oscillator you attach this CV to, the oscillator may pull significant amperage from Audio Out, resulting in it scaling down its voltage.
-Instead of outputting 3.2 volts you might instead output 3.1 volts.
-This would be fine (you could write a table to adjust for it) except that many oscillators are different.
-For example, the 555 oscillator has a built-in op-amp and doesn't cause this much.
-But the VCO has significant issues.

-I have found that GRAINS + Mozzi filtered PWM has problems in audio as well.
 Notionally, filtered PWM has an amplitude range of -244 ... +243, corresponding to voltages from 0 to 5V.
 Because this is between 8 and 9 bits, Mozzi calls this "8.5 Bit".
 Ideally you'd like to scale your audio from (typically) -128 ... +127 to -244 ... +243 in order to make GRAINS as loud as possible to reduce noise.
 However I have found that the upper portion of this range is significantly distorted above +175.
-So realistically you can only do -244 ... +175 for CV, or if you want to keep your audio properly centered at 2.5V, you can only do -175 ... +175.
-I wrote a few functions you can use in Mozzi's updateAudio(...) function to do this scaling:
+So realistically you can only do -244 ... +175 for CV.
+Since you want to keep your audio properly centered at 2.5V, you can only do -175 ... +175.
+You need to do this as fast as possible.
+I wrote a few functions you can use in Mozzi's updateAudio(...) function to scale very rapidly to between -168 and +167, which is pretty close:

     /** Maps -128 ... +127 to -168 ... +167 */
     inline int16_t scaleAudioSmall(int16_t val)